 Nearby, natural hot springs fill tubs for exclusive use by overnight guests.
 Also on the courtyard, the McMurray Commons features a multi-use room, a sitting room with fireplace and a kitchen.
 Guests are welcome to enjoy this facility, but the use of the kitchen is only available for rent by groups.

-While headquarters offers the comforts of home - a visitor center and natural hot springs - visitors are surrounded by thousands of acres of scenic wild lands.
+While headquarters offers the comforts of home – a visitor center and natural hot springs – visitors are surrounded by thousands of acres of scenic wildlands.
 Beginning at your doorstep are more than 22 miles of hiking trails and loops, canyons teeming with wildlife (over 180 bird species have been recorded here!) and dark skies for star-gazing.
-Several miles hiking distance from the visitor center are a couple of primitive camping sites.
+Several miles of hiking distance from the visitor center are a couple of primitive camping sites.

 Muleshoe Ranch is 30 miles northwest of Willcox.
 Take I-10 east to exit 340.
 Go south, turn right onto Bisbee Avenue, then right onto Airport Road.
-Go north for 15 miles to junction just past mailboxes, bear right and continue 14 miles.
+Go north for 15 miles to a junction just past mailboxes, bear right and continue 14 miles.
 Turn left into the headquarters.
 520-212-4295

 For more on Muleshoe Ranch Preserve, click HERE to go to our more recent article.

 6. San Pedro Riparian National Conservation Area (SPRNCA)

 San Pedro Riparian National Conservation Area (SPRNCA) is 57,000 acres along the San Pedro River between the International Border and St. David, AZ.
 It is also partly owned by the Nature Conservancy.
-This is home to "84 species of mammals, 14 species of fish, 41 species of reptiles and amphibians, and 100 species of breeding birds.
-It also provides invaluable habitat for 250 species of migrant and wintering birds and contains archaeological sites representing the remains of human occupation from 13,000 years ago."
+This is home to “84 species of mammals, 14 species of fish, 41 species of reptiles and amphibians, and 100 species of breeding birds.
+It also provides invaluable habitat for 250 species of migrant and wintering birds and contains archaeological sites representing the remains of human occupation from 13,000 years ago.”
 Be sure to watch this video about the abundant numbers of birds that inhabit this area around the San Pedro River.
-Click here for a MAP of the the interesting sites in the SPRNCA.
+Click here for a MAP of the interesting sites in the SPRNCA.